luckyjoy/robotics_tdd/README.md

 🤖 Robotics Test-Driven Development (TDD) Framework
-A robust, test-driven framework for verifying the functionality and safety protocols of a simulated mobile manipulator robot.
+A robust, test-driven framework for verifying the functionality and safety protocols of a simulated mobile manipulator robots.

 Author: Bang Thien Nguyen | Contact: ontario1998@gmail.com